 Old Key West is a Disney Vacation Club Hotel in Walt Disney World’s Disney Springs area.
 As far as categories go, the resort would be considered a deluxe villa.
 Being one of the first DVC resorts ever build, Old Key West is often one of the cheapest deluxe villas offered to guests booking hotels.
 We recently stayed at this resort and our review will cover that stay.

-Old Key West opened in 1991 and was made to accommodate the Disney Vacation Club.
+Old Key West opened in 1991 and was built as the first Disney Vacation Club Resort.
 Back then, DVC had even more of a timeshare feel to it and that is evident in the large footprint of Old Key West’s spacious rooms.
 If large rooms are your thing, Old Key West is the place for you.
 Every type of room’s (studios, 1-bedroom, 2-bedroom, and 3-bedroom) footprint is bigger than any other Walt Disney World resort.

 Let’s take a look around our 2-bedroom villa.

 This is the living room and the first room you see when walking in the door of the 2-bedroom villa.
 Plenty of seating, as you can see.
 The TV is in that cabinet in the bottom right corner of the photo.
 Beyond that is the kitchen, which is fairly large especially considering this is a hotel room.
 The kitchen has all of the usual appliances and could be a large benefit if you were doing a meal or two a day in the room.
 The room may be slightly outdated but I like the flooring and the openness.
 There is plenty of natural light.

 Here’s a view into the kitchen.
 The room feels very comfortable to me and has plenty of space even if you had a big group.